noahehall/theBookOfNoah/0current/security/oauth.md

   - you cant have a partially validated token
     - check the token: decode the token, grab the header, and resign the payload, it should match the original token
     - check the token payload: decode the payload, check the cid, aud, exp and iss, they should all be what you expect
+  - if using oauth across multiple components (e.g. in a microservice architecture) its useful to have a distinct validation service that other services can use to validate their tokens

 - security